 LOGIN HERENorthwestern Medicine Enterprise Data Warehouse (NMEDW) was designed create a single, comprehensive and integrated repository of all clinical and research data sources on the campus to facilitate research, clinical quality, healthcare operations and medical education.

-The NMEDW currently stores over 67 billion observations on 2.9 million patients.
-Each night, it loads 44 million new data elements from 76 separate sources, including electronic health records, pathology data from the hospital and research laboratories, biomarker data from research databases and research transactional data from our eIRB and other institutional systems.
+The NMEDW currently stores observations on more than 6.6 million distinct patients.
+Each day, it loads more than 2.8 billion new data elements from 142 separate sources, including electronic health records, pathology data from the hospital and research laboratories, biomarker data from research databases and research transactional data from our eIRB and other institutional systems.
 The NMEDW has a mature data steward model, supported by an electronic workflow that enables rapid review of data requests.

 The following graphic is a representation of high-level content areas, though the NMEDW has considerably more data and loads more systems on a regular basis: